amaccarini/Modelica-PhD-course/registration.md

 <br>
 If you would like to pre-register to the course, please use the following <a href="https://forms.gle/HwfkHW3zERthaHaA9" target="_blank">form</a>.

-Pre-registration is open until <strong>August 31, 2023</strong>.
+Pre-registration is open until <strong>August 28, 2023</strong>.
 If more than 20 people pre-register to the course, the final list of participants will be selected on a "first-come, first-served" basis, but priority will be given to PhD students.
-Selected candidates will be notified by email on September 1, 2023.
+Selected candidates will be notified by email on August 29, 2023.

 The registration for the course does not include provisions for meals and accommodation.